Apple Podcasts | Google Podcasts

 - Assumed authority is not cool.

-- Acknowledging not just the patient but also the family members around
+- Acknowledge not only the patient but also the family members in the room.

 - How to introduce yourself to the patients: Should you just use your first name or should you add “Dr.”?

-- Actively translate technical, medical terms into simpler terms
+- Translate technical, medical terms into simpler terms.

 - Slow down and adapt to the situation.